cschutijser/tpp/transport-network.md

 ### Checksum

 For the checksum, we use CRC-32.
-The checksum is calculated over the header (excluding the checksum area) and the payload.
+The checksum is calculated over the header and the payload.
-Since the checksum is at the beginning of the header, you can compose the header (excluding the checksum), append the payload and then calculate the checksum and prepend it to the packet.
+When calculating the checksum, the checksum area is assumed to be 0.

 Because the checksum has a length of 33 bits, the most significant bit of a byte you calculate the checksum over is changed, but the checksum is calculated with